Jarred Kelenic Player Props: Mariners vs. Padres

-Jarred Kelenic -- .143 average over his past 10 games -- will be in action for the Seattle Mariners versus the San Diego Padres, with Joe Musgrove on the mound, on June 6 at 9:40 PM ET.
+The Seattle Mariners, including Jarred Kelenic (.268 on-base percentage in past 10 games, 60 points below season-long percentage), take on starting pitcher Michael Wacha and the San Diego Padres at PETCO Park, Wednesday at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rangers.
+He had a hitless performance in his most recent game (0-for-4) against the Padres.

 Jarred Kelenic Game Info & Props vs. the Padres